OWASP/www-project-developer-guide/draft/08-verification/03-frameworks/01-glue.md

 ### 6.3.1 Glue

-To Do: supply a couple of sentences on the OWASP Glue security analysis tool, including its status as an OWASP project and where to find it.
+To Do: supply a couple of sentences on the [OWASP Glue][glue] security analysis tool, including its status as an OWASP project and where to find it.

 #### What is Glue?